Bloc/jottly-checkpoints/README.md

 Bloc is a programming bootcamp whose students attend from the comfort of their homes and at less than half the price of Bloc's conventional competitors.
 Bloc pairs its students with professional mentors.
 Our mentors are active developers who pair-program with, and instruct our apprentices in the nuances of software development.

 Bloc is the perfect combination of top quality resources and one-to-one mentorship.
-Bloc instructs in [Full stack](https://www.bloc.io/web-development), [Front end](https://www.bloc.io/frontend-development), [iOS](https://www.bloc.io/iOS) and [Android](https://www.bloc.io/android) development.
-Bloc also offers a [UX design course](https://www.bloc.io/design).
+Bloc instructs in [Web Development in Rails](https://www.bloc.io/web-development), [Frontend](https://www.bloc.io/frontend-development), [iOS](https://www.bloc.io/iOS) and [Android](https://www.bloc.io/android) development.
+Bloc also offers a [UX and UI design course](https://www.bloc.io/design).

 ## Checkpoint Breakdown